tonytvo/blog-generator/content/blog/meditations-by-marcus-aurelius/index.md

   - **Manage your opinion:** Along the way, distressful things will occur.
 If you act as you’re the victim, you won’t do much to make progress.
 You’ll feel pain but won’t do anything to change it.
 In this case, your thoughts are causing you pain.
 Fortunately, you can easily correct this.
 How?
 By changing your opinion.
 By re-framing the events happening in your head.
 The moment you switch from “I”m the victim” to “I can do something about this,” the sooner you’ll feel better.
   - **Focus on improving yourself:** The only thing you can control in life is yourself – your own body and mind.
 There’s no point in trying to convince others of your rightfulness.
 So, essentially, your main duty should be to get better at what you do.
 Get better in your work and as a person.
 That’s the best way you can spend your time.
   - **Become independent:** The more you rely on other people and on tools to do your work, the more dependent you’ll become.
 Swordsman in the past were easy prey when they lost their swords.
 Wrestlers, on the other hand, are people who count only on their fists to beat the opponent.
 Aspire to become a wrestler – an independent person who relies only on his own capabilities.
+  - the only true expression of the Tao is that which is lived, not that which is written about or discussed.
+  - 'The highest rulers, people do not know they have them'.
+When in a leadership position, there are some means of leadership that are better than others.
+The best is for the people to believe they did it all themselves, the worst is to fear who leads them.
+Act quietly and subtly to the benefit of those you lead.
+  - **There are great pitfalls to knowledge.
+Too much of it, or an obsession with gaining more of it, can hold us back and frustrate us at every turn.
+It is not enough to grow your knowledge and keep your nose stuck in your books, you have to live your life and get wise that way also.**
+  - “For every action, ask: How does it affect me?
+Could I change my mind about it?”

 - **MONEY AND HAPPINESS**
   - “Fame or integrity: which is more important?
 Money or happiness: which is more valuable?
 Success or failure: which is more destructive?
 If you look to others for fulfillment, you will never truly be fulfilled.
 If your happiness depends on money, you will never be happy with yourself.
 Be content with what you have; rejoice in the way things are.
 When you realize there is nothing lacking, the whole world belongs to you.”
   - The How of Happiness (see Notes), Sonja Lyubomirsky tells us that while 50% of our happiness levels are influenced by our genetics and 40% are under our direct control (via thoughts and behaviors), only 10% is attributed to stuff like money, cars, houses, etc.
   - “What makes up this 40 percent?
 Besides our genes and the situations that we confront, there is one critical thing left: our behavior.
 Thus the key to happiness lies not in changing our genetic makeup (which is impossible) and not in changing our circumstances (i.e., seeking wealth or attractiveness or better colleagues, which is usually impractical), but in our daily intentional activities.
 With this in mind, our pie chart illustrates the potential of the 40 percent that is within our ability to control, the 40 percent for room to maneuver, for opportunities to increase or decrease our happiness levels through what we do in our daily lives and how we think.”
+  - A focus on material wealth will fill the heart with anguish and desire to be more, to want more.
+Do not show wealth to others, or even yourself.
+  - 'The sages care for the stomach and not the eyes'; constantly striving for greater distraction and speed and wealth can leave us senseless and overloaded.
+Instead, take care of the simple things in life.

 - **THE MASTER HOLDS NOTHING BACK**
   - “The Master gives himself up to whatever the moment brings.
 He knows that he is going to die, and he has nothing left to hold on to: no illusions in his mind, no resistances in his body.
 He doesn’t think about his actions; they flow from the core of his being.
 He holds nothing back from life; therefore he is ready for death, as a man is ready for sleep after a good day’s work.”